Campus Allies serve a critical role in Ripon College’s mission to connect to and support the needs of a diverse student body.

 - Jackie Clark, associate professor and chair of sociology

 - Marc Eaton, assistant professor of sociology

 - Joe Hatcher, professor of psychology

-- Jessica Joanis, director of residential life
+- Jessica Joanis, assistant dean of students

 - Michael Mahoney, associate professor of global studies